Liam Buchanan

-Liam Buchanan (born 27 March 1985) is a Scottish professional footballer who plays as a striker for Lowland Football League club Berwick Rangers.
+Liam Buchanan (born 27 March 1985) is a Scottish professional footballer who last played as a striker for East of Scotland League club Musselburgh Athletic.

 A product of the Hearts youth system, Buchanan made his breakthrough at Cowdenbeath.
 Having spent five years at the Fife club, he joined Scottish Football League First Division side Partick Thistle and subsequently Dunfermline Athletic.
 After spells in the lower divisions of Scottish football, Buchanan then joined Scottish League One side East Fife.
 After a successful time in Methil, he moved to Scottish Championship side Alloa Athletic in July 2014 before signing with Livingston a year later.
 He then joined Raith Rovers in 2017 and two years later returned for a second spell with Alloa.